Deltares/SFINCS/docs/input.rst

 Infiltration is specified with either constant in time values in mm/hr (both uniform and spatially varying), or using a Curve Number method (only spatially varying).

+**NOTE - Infiltration in SFINCS is only turned on when any rainfall is forced, see 'User manual - forcing'**

+**NOTE - infiltration methods in SFINCS are not designed to be stacked**

 Spatially uniform constant in time:
 %%%%%